YINI-lang/YINI-spec/YINI-Specification.md

 **In strict mode**, all concatenation operands MUST be string literals.
 This keeps concatenation clear, deterministic, human-readable, and intentionally limited.
 This includes Raw/R-prefixed, Classic/C-prefixed, or any Triple-Quoted strings.

-**In lenient mode**, if a `+` expression contains at least one string literal, the entire expression is treated as string concatenation.
+**In lenient mode**, a concatenation expression MUST begin with a string literal.
+Additional operands MAY be string literals, number literals, boolean literals, or null literals.
 Numeric addition is not performed.
 Non-string scalar operands MUST first be converted to their parsed scalar canonical string representation, and the resulting string values are then concatenated from left to right.

 This means the following operands MAY be used in lenient mode:
 - String literals.